Joseph Smith the Prophet

 The Life and Mission of Joseph Smith

 Many critics question Joseph Smith’s authority as a prophet of God.
-While a true confirmation can only be received through a personal witness from the Holy Ghost, Joseph Smith’s activity and vigor for the Church point to his divine calling from God.
+While a true confirmation can only be received through the revelation of a personal witness from the Holy Ghost, Joseph Smith’s activity and vigor for the Church point to his divine calling from God.
 When Heavenly Father and Jesus Christ appeared to the young Joseph Smith in the Sacred Grove, Joseph was told that none of the churches on the earth possessed the fullness of Their priesthood.
 Joseph was commanded to restore the gospel on the earth.
 From the time that he was visited by Heavenly Father and Jesus Christ, Joseph dedicated his entire life to preaching the gospel to all who would listen.
 His message was accepted by some and rejected by many.
 Even though few people believed him, Joseph Smith could not and would not deny the miraculous experience that he had.